pmvr/pmvr.github.io/index.md

 Solokeys uses an external library for elliptic curve cryptography: [micro-ecc](https://github.com/kmackay/micro-ecc).
 So the findings are potentially as well valid for other products that are using this library.

-## Code Inspection
+# Code Inspection

 Though the implementation of the scalar elliptic point multiplication algorithm for ECDSA is timing invariant, it does not use a randomized \\(z\\)-coordinate of the elliptic curve points, which make it vulnerable against SPA.
-Line 1258 of uECC.c executes
+Line 1258 of `uECC.c` executes

 > `EccPoint_mult(p, curve->G, k2[!carry], 0, num_n_bits + 1, curve);`

 The 4th parameter is `initial_Z` which, if set to 0, sets the \\(z\\)-coordinate to 1 when line 874 executes `XYcZ_initial_double`.
 Since the ephemeral key is processed bitwise, two elliptic curve point multiplications with the same sequence of leading bits lead to the same computations on the device, which generates similar power consumption traces.

-## Experimental Results
+# Experimental Results

 In total 256000 scalar point multiplications have been recorded, 1000 for each of the 8 most significant bits of the scalar (0-255).
-Figure [\[fig:Power-Consumption-Trace\]](#fig:Power-Consumption-Trace) shows a power consumption trace of a complete scalar point multiplication.
+Figure 1 shows a power consumption trace of a complete scalar point multiplication.
 Obviously, the power consumption rises, if the device starts processing the input.

-![<span id="fig:Power-Consumption-Trace" label="fig:Power-Consumption-Trace">\[fig:Power-Consumption-Trace\]</span>Power Consumption Trace](figures/powertrace.png)
+{% include image.html url="figures/powertrace.png" description="Figure 1: Power Consumption Trace" %}

 Since the trigger signal is not provided by the solo and the communication over USB is not time invariant the start of the processing of the command on the solo jitters relative to the trigger signal.
 Figure [\[fig:Histogram-of-Offsets\]](#fig:Histogram-of-Offsets) shows the distribution of the offsets for the start of the command processing.

-![<span id="fig:Histogram-of-Offsets" label="fig:Histogram-of-Offsets">\[fig:Histogram-of-Offsets\]</span>Histogram of Offsets](figures/jitter_histogram.png)
+{% include image.html url="figures/jitter_histogram.png" description="Figure 2: Histogram of Offsets" %}

 Although the data is very noisy, it was possible to properly align the traces.
 By comparing the differences in averaged traces for different sets of the \\(n\\) most significant bits, it was possible to identify the points in time where the \\(n\\) most significant bits are processed by the solo.
 Figure [\[fig:Difference-Plot-of\]](#fig:Difference-Plot-of) shows the difference of averaged traces, where the traces with the 4 most significant bits equal to 0 are subtracted from those averaged traces where the 4 bits are equal to 1 and 15 respectively.
 With average traces the classification could be visually done.